Perry Pears

 Discount information: 5% on 5+ trees, 10% on 10+ trees.
 Delivery cost: based on quantity ordered.
 See the How to Order page for more details.

-Perry Pear trees are dispatched between late November and late March when dormant.
+Perry Pear trees are dispatched between early December and late March when dormant.

 Barnet